 How to Grow Rocket

-As shown in the images, Rocket is made up of lots of small individual plants which means it is best grown from seed as it would be expensive to buy dozens of plants.
-The good news is that it is very easy to grow from seed, and to save seed for use next year.
+As shown in the images, Rocket is made up of lots of small individual plants, which means it is best grown from seed.
+The good news is that it is easy to grow from seed, and you can save seeds for use next year.

 Rocket is very easy to grow and tagged a green wheelbarrow plant